edisonxiang/perf/docs/proposals/perf.md

 1. A real Kubernetes Cluster that has master and nodes.
 2. A separate VM where the KubeEdge cloud(edgecontroller) is running
-3. Test Client will Build KubeEdge image and put into the Docker Hub repository.
+3. Test Client(E2E) will Build KubeEdge image and put into the Docker Hub repository.
 4. Test Clinet use the deployment controller to deploy kubeedge nodes as pods with replicas.

+When using the KubeEdge performance tests, the developer is responsible for creating #1 and #2.

 ### Test Environment